hdezerto/rleai_project/notes.md

 	- Grade E/C: compare proprioceptive vs exteroceptive both trained noise-FREE
 	- Grade A: train teacher with noise-FREE/priviledge info, student with noisy/partial info.
 Compare this student with a policy trained directly with noisy/partial info.
 (this is not what the current code implements)

+- Check the perturbation code in the evaluation cell.

+- Check the weight for feet_clearance in the proprioceptive training.

 # NOTES